 Southern Fried Squash is a summer delicacy.
 Fresh yellow squash and zucchini are dredged in buttermilk, breaded with flour and cornmeal, and fried until they are golden brown and crispy.
 It is such a delicious way to cook summer squash and is the perfect summer side dish.

 Fried Squash is the perfect side dish to serve during the summer when fresh summer squash is everywhere.
-Summer vegetables are one of my favorite things – tomatoes, okra, squash, peppers…
+We also love to make sautéed squash!
+Summer vegetables are one of my favorite things – tomatoes, okra, squash, & peppers.
+(Fried okra has been a staple for us!)

 We have more fresh squash than we can count, so this classic southern dish is one that we make pretty regularly.
 (I planted several yellow crookneck squash plants & a few plain yellow summer squash plants, thinking they couldn’t all grow.
 Every plant grew, and they have been incredibly prolific.
 So much so that everyone we know has gotten a squash delivery this summer.)